Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

-Possible errors
+Possible errors:

-- `{ message: "Init Keeper Wallet and add account" }` – Keeper Wallet is not initialized
+- `{ message: "Init Keeper Wallet and add account" }` – Keeper Wallet is not initialized.
-- `{ message: "App is locked" }` – Keeper Wallet is locked
+- `{ message: "App is locked" }` – Keeper Wallet is locked (password required).
-- `{ message: "Add Keeper Wallet account" }` – Keeper Wallet accessed, but there are no accounts
+- `{ message: "Add Keeper Wallet account" }` – Keeper Wallet accessed, but there are no accounts.
-- `{ message: "User denied message" }` – the user denied the website operation with Keeper Wallet
+- `{ message: "User denied message" }` – the user denied the website operation with Keeper Wallet.

 #### on